dotnet/AspNetCore.Docs/aspnet/tutorials/first-web-api.rst

 Register the repository
 -----------------------

 By defining a repository interface, we can decouple the repository class from the MVC controller that uses it.
-Instead of newing up a ``TodoRepository`` inside the controller, we will inject an ``ITodoRepository``, using the ASP.NET 5 dependency injection (DI) container.
+Instead of newing up a ``TodoRepository`` inside the controller, we will inject an ``ITodoRepository``, using the ASP.NET Core 1.0 dependency injection (DI) container.

 This approach makes it easier to unit test your controllers.
 Unit tests should inject a mock or stub version of ``ITodoRepository``.
 That way, the test narrowly targets the controller logic and not the data access layer.